 William Markham is a trial attorney based in San Diego who obtained his law degree from Harvard Law School in 1987 and has litigated cases in California for the past twenty-nine years.
-He tries cases in court and principally litigates the following kinds of matters: Antitrust cases (civil and criminal), business litigation, false advertising, securities fraud, trademark offenses, and certain kinds of real estate litigation.
-He has been the lead attorney in many substantial cases, some of which turned on novel applications of evolving law, and a few of which concerned public controversies that received national or regional attention in the media.
+He tries cases in court and principally litigates the following kinds of matters: antitrust cases (civil and criminal), false advertising, trademark offenses, securities fraud, other kinds of business litigation, and certain kinds of real estate litigation.

+Professional Honors and Recognition.
 Mr. Markham has received substantial recognition from his peers.
-He has been listed since 2013 as a “Super Lawyer” for antitrust law in the San Diego region by SuperLawyers.com and Super Lawyers Magazine.
+Every year since 2013, he has been listed as a “Super Lawyer” for antitrust law in the San Diego region by SuperLawyers.com and Super Lawyers Magazine, which list only the leading attorneys in each practice area in each region of the country.
 He has also received the highest possible rating of 10.0 by Avvo, the online attorney rating service.
 In the annual poll of San Diego attorneys conducted by The San Diego Daily Transcript, he has repeatedly been a semi-finalist for “best business litigator” (2006, 2007, 2011 and 2012) and also for “best real estate litigator” (2010) and “best intellectual property litigator” (2015).
 He also has been recognized as one of San Diego’s “best real estate attorneys” in San Diego Metro Magazine (2011 and 2012).
 In addition, in 2013 he served on the LRIS Committee of the San Diego County Bar Association, which sets attorney referral standards and provides the general public with referrals to qualified attorneys who practice law in San Diego County.
 While serving on the LRIS Committee, he helped to establish new LRIS standards for key lawyer-referral panels.
 He has also served as a judge in the Moot Court Honors Competition of San Diego University Law School.